oleg-codaio/convnet-nu-discovery/README.md

 directory.

 Now, generate the training batches (substitute `vaskevich.o` with your username).
 This may take a couple hours.
+For this, it is recommended that you use `tmux` to avoid losing your progress in case you get logged out or need to disconnect.
+In that case, simply run `tmux a` to reattach to your session after logging back into the cluster.

     source ./load_modules.sh
     cd make-data